newwayland/blog/content/post/money-printing-is-a-tax.md

 over to HM Treasury.
 It's **just another form of tax** reducing the income of the non-government sector.

-And that's why, despite mountains of QE not a lot has happened.
+And that's why, despite mountains of QE, not a lot has happened.
 First you have to overcome a £14.5 billion drain in income.

 Now when you see somebody talking about "money printing" you can now